bazel-contrib/rules_oci/docs/image.md

 )
 ```

-To combine `env` with environment variables from the `base`, bash style variable syntax MAYBE used.
+To combine `env` with environment variables from the `base`, bash style variable syntax can be used.

 ```starlark
 oci_image(